Central Intelligence Agency: Directorate of Digital Innovation

 The Directorate of Digital Innovation (DDI) focuses on accelerating innovation across the Agency's mission activities.
 It is the Agency's newest directorate.
 The Langley, Virginia–based office's mission is to streamline and integrate digital and cybersecurity capabilities into the CIA's espionage, counterintelligence, all-source analysis, open-source intelligence collection, and covert action operations.
 It provides operations personnel with tools and techniques to use in cyber operations.
 It works with information technology infrastructure and practices cyber tradecraft.
 This means retrofitting the CIA for cyberwarfare.
 DDI officers help accelerate the integration of innovative methods and tools to enhance the CIA's cyber and digital capabilities on a global scale and ultimately help safeguard the United States.
 They also apply technical expertise to exploit clandestine and publicly available information (also known as open-source data) using specialized methodologies and digital tools to plan, initiate and support the technical and human-based operations of the CIA.
 Before the establishment of the new digital directorate, offensive cyber operations were undertaken by the CIA's Information Operations Center.
 Little is known about how the office specifically functions or if it deploys offensive cyber capabilities.

 The directorate had been covertly operating since approximately March 2015 but formally began operations on October 1, 2015.
 According to classified budget documents, the CIA's computer network operations budget for fiscal year 2013 was $685.4 million.
 The NSA's budget was roughly $1 billion at the time.

 Rep. Adam Schiff, the California Democrat who served as the ranking member of the House Intelligence Committee, endorsed the reorganization.
 "The director has challenged his workforce, the rest of the intelligence community, and the nation to consider how we conduct the business of intelligence in a world that is profoundly different from 1947 when the CIA was founded," Schiff said.

 Office of Congressional Affairs

-The Office of Congressional Affairs (OCA) serves as the liaison between the CIA and the US Congress.
+The Office of Congressional Affairs (OCA) serves as the liaison between the CIA and the U.S. Congress.
 The OCA states that it aims to ensure that Congress is fully and currently informed of intelligence activities.